youngcc3157/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
-> learned how to send requests in JavaScript to the backend API.

 > This past week, I've worked on learning Django for our backend development as well as discussing about \
 > the system structure for the whole project.